-8. The Board Chair will then forward your application form to the other board members, and a current board member (preferably one who does not yet know you) will be asked to informally interview you.
+8. The Board Chair will contact references and then forward your application to the other board members, and a current board member (preferably one who does not yet know you) will be asked to informally interview you.
 You are encouraged to ask any questions you might have about YES! or about serving on the YES! board of directors.
 Ideally, this interview takes place in person, but if a direct meeting is not practical, a phone or video conversation is arranged.

 9. Assuming this interview confirms continued mutual interest, your name will then be presented to the board in advance of the next meeting for ratification (by a specially called phone conference or by unanimous written consent, as allowed in the bylaws) .